Ganesh Statues in Kathmandu

 As part of their puja rituals the Nepalis will pat Ganesh's forehead, some of the statues are so old, and have had their heads rubbed by hundreds of hands every day, that their features have almost disappeared.
 Nepal is these days described as a secular republic but the impact of Hindu and Buddhist religions on the cultural life of most people seems as strong as ever.
 This old carving of Ganesh has been placed in a brick wall that is part of the Royal Palace in Patan, a beautiful small town 5 miles from Kathmandu.

 Almost every wooden panel in Nepal is covered with carvings and you'll also see small Ganesh statues incorporated in the carved wooden decorative friezes that surround doorways and temples, the wood often bleached grey by the sun and deeply eroded by the rain and passage of time.
-You can buy the carved panel below on our page of Ganesh statues.
+See Ganesh statues for sale on our on our page of Ganesh statues.